Lean inventory: trimming the fat from your manufacturing

 That’s why in this article, we’re going to explore lean inventory, the benefits of using the method, and finding the right software to help you bring it all together.

-Lean inventory management is the calculated approach to increasing the value of a company’s inventory by identifying and eliminating any waste when handling materials, managing labor and time through the continuous improvement of manufacturing processes.
+Lean inventory is the process of increasing the value of a company’s stock by identifying and eliminating any waste when handling materials, managing labor and time through the continuous improvement of manufacturing processes.

-Before manufacturers started using lean inventory management, they would usually manufacture their goods based on demand planning (or even build and stock what they believe the customer might want).
+Before manufacturers used lean inventory management, they would usually manufacture their goods based on demand planning (or even build and stock what they believe the customer might want).

 PRO TIP: Why is inventory seen as a form of waste in lean systems?
 It’s because keeping inventory raises costs and utilizes resources that provide no value to the customer.
 So, to truly practice lean inventory management, you’re going to need to get your material inventory under control with material requirements planning software.

 The five lean inventory principles

 To achieve lean inventory management as a manufacturer, you’re going to need to consider the five lean inventory principles when improving your manufacturing business.

 You’ll need to define the value that your business will be gaining from practicing lean management.

 Will you be aiming to utilize resources more appropriately?
 Or are you looking to reduce the amount of inventory you keep on your shelves?

 You’ll need to understand how your inventory flows in your warehouse and apply the lean inventory principles of the five S’s to remove any obstructions to your flow.